 ‘Don’t make me send Mr Denny to find you, will you?’

-My hands fumble at the door and I let myself out and a minute later I’m in the street, in the fresh evening air and everyone around me is acting as if nothing has happened.
+My hands fumble at the door and I let myself out.
+A minute later I’m in the street, in the fresh evening air and everyone around me is acting as if nothing has happened.
 No-one even looks at me.
 For some reason I just can’t understand, I want to laugh.
 Only laughing hurts so I just try a silly smile.
 That hurts too.

 I’ve got to find Wayne.